Zoot Money's Big Roll Band

 Zoot Money's Big Roll Band was a British rhythm and blues and modern jazz group, with influence from rock and roll that was formed in England by Zoot Money, in the early autumn of 1961.
-The band has had a number of personnel changes over the years and was still performing in 2020.
-Money died in 2024, at the age of 82.
+The band has had a number of personnel changes over the years, was revived in 2003, and was still performing until Money’s 2024 death at the age of 82.